DS202-at-ISU/lab-3-lab3_team6/README.md

 character died.
 I did this by calculating the number of total death and divide by total avangers which gives us 39.88 or approx 40%.
 Hence we have verified the fact.

+Abhi - There’s a 2-in-3 chance that a member of the Avengers returned from their first stint in the afterlife

 Upload your changes to the repository.
 Discuss and refine answers as a team.